• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Audio and Amplifier Projects / Simple Bird Sound generator Circuit
+You are here: Home / Audio and Amplifier Projects / Simple Bird Sound Generator Circuit

-Simple Bird Sound generator Circuit
+Simple Bird Sound Generator Circuit

-Last Updated on June 16, 2021 by Swagatam 19 Comments
+Last Updated on November 9, 2023 by Swagatam 21 Comments

-The diagram presented below shows a simple circuit of a bird sound generator.
+The diagram presented below shows a simple circuit of a bird chirping sound generator.
 All the parts are very common and the transformer is an ordinary type as found in small transistor radios at the output stage

 Circuit Operation